keithgee/garbage_scripts/README.md

 - split_csv_file.py: a script to split a CSV file of metadata into one separate CSV file for each item.
 Used for the Dark Archive.

+- make_mapfile.pl: Generate a DSpace mapfile based on an exported SAF collection.
+This is useful when trying to use ItemUpdate tools, but the mapfile is missing.